 Under HRA self-financing the Council has adopted a 'two-pool' approach so that HRA self-financing loans and the resultant interest are directly attributable to the HRA.
-This has led to interest charges for the period from 28 to 31 March of £82,000 being charged to the HRA.
+This has led to external interest charges of £7,494,000 being charged to the HRA in 2012/13.